-STIP development provides a short-term program of projects that the Department plans to initiate or complete within a four-year time frame.
-The STIP is linked to the longrange SWP with designated planning corridors.
+The STIP provides a short-term program of projects that the Department plans to initiate or complete within a four-year time frame.
+The STIP is linked to the long-range SWP with designated planning corridors.
 The planning corridors detail the goals, objectives, and priorities articulated in the SWP.
 The planning corridors are aligned to specific highway segments throughout Colorado but cover multimodal elements that are not restricted to the highway itself.
 For example, transit routes and bicycle/pedestrian elements can be included in a planning corridor but may not be located specifically on the highway itself.
 The SWP is generally updated every four years, along with revenue forecasts and Program Distribution.

 STIP development includes detailed discussions with local planning partners, as well as with the rural TPRs and five Metropolitan Planning Organizations (MPOs).
-The FY2026 - FY2029 STIP, will be adopted in May 2025, and is a product of the outreach, goals and priorities set with the 2045 Statewide Transportation Plan (2045 SWP), which was adopted in August, 2020.
+The FY2026 - FY2029 STIP is a product of the outreach, goals and priorities set with the 2045 Statewide Transportation Plan (2045 SWP), which was adopted in August, 2020.
+The FY2026 - FY2029 STIP will be adopted by the Transportation Commission at its May meeting; it will then be forwarded to the Colorado offices of FHWA and FTA for their final approval.
+The FY2026 - FY2029 STIP will become effective July 1, 2025.